 Eye drops provide a conservative treatment for glaucoma, but in more serious cases, your UltraVision specialist may recommend laser surgery.
 If you do need laser surgery to relieve the pressure on your optic nerve, Tomy Starck, MD or Ricardo N. Sepulveda, MD are experienced ophthalmologists at UltraVision, specially trained in a variety of surgical techniques.

 Macular degeneration is a condition that occurs if your retina has been damaged, leading to central vision loss.
 With macular degeneration, you can’t see fine details of things when you look straight at them, but you can see them clearly in your peripheral vision.

 There are two types, dry macular degeneration and wet macular degeneration.
 Your treatment depends on which type you have.

 Dry macular degeneration is more common and current treatment includes supplementation with vitamin and minerals, such as vitamin C and E, lutein, zeaxanthin, copper, and zinc.
 Wet macular degeneration is less common, but can usually be treated with medication.

-If you have diabetes, you should have your eyes examined regularly by the UltraVision optometrists, Dr. Cody Harrison and Dr. Sara Wyatt, to monitor for diabetic retinopathy.
+If you have diabetes, you should have your eyes examined regularly by the UltraVision optometrist, Dr. Cody Harrison to monitor for diabetic retinopathy.
 This occurs when the nerves in your eyes have become damaged due to high blood sugar.